Sieboldianus/lbsnstructure/service_function_overview.md

-### Symbols: Origin of individual Data aspects across services
+### Symbols: Availability and Origin of individual Data aspects across services

 ⚫ = Not Available
 ⍜ = User Contributed/ Input Device or Service Measure